“The clash of ideas is the sound of freedom.” (Lady Bird Johnson)

 I fear, at times, that the framework that protected the freedom to burn US flags in the 1960’s might, itself, be destroyed in my lifetime, or the lifetime of my children, by the fire of ideas that are antithetical to that freedom.

 One theme of the dominant social, philosophical and political ideologies that thrive on college campuses today is that certain voices should be silenced, while other voices should be magnified – a kind of totalitarianism of ideas.
-This worldview would destroy the marketplace of ideas along with the idea of capitalism from which the idea of a marketplace of ideas is derived.
+This worldview would destroy the foundation of the First Amendment if the First Amendment is not held firm.

 The idea of “hate speech”, as well-intentioned as it sounds, is inimical to a framework of freedom that protects the clash of ideas.
 Nowhere is freedom more necessary to be protected, than at the intersection of ideas and the right to express them.
 One person’s hate speech is another person’s freedom of expression.